The purpose of the honors program scholarship is to support students in completion of requirements to graduate from the honors program.

 5. Second round candidates will interview with the honors scholarship committee.

-Scholarship recipients do not need to reapply each semester for the scholarship long as they maintain a minimum cumulative 3.5 GPA, demonstrate progress toward completion of honors program requirements and successfully complete all course work attempted.
+Scholarship recipients do not need to reapply each semester for the scholarship long as they maintain a minimum cumulative 3.5 GPA, completes honors coursework with a grade of C or better, demonstrate progress toward meeting requirements to graduate from JCCC and the Honors Program, successfully complete all course work attempted, and have not graduated.
 Any scholarship recipient who drops a course may be required to reapply for the scholarship for the following semester.
+Students who apply but do not receive the scholarship may reapply in subsequent semesters.

 Number of Awards